ntk148v/awesome-stars/README.md

 - [homeshick](https://github.com/andsens/homeshick) - git dotfiles synchronizer written in bash
 - [dockprom](https://github.com/stefanprodan/dockprom) - Docker hosts and containers monitoring with Prometheus, Grafana, cAdvisor, NodeExporter and AlertManager
 - [docker-gitlab](https://github.com/sameersbn/docker-gitlab) - Dockerized GitLab
+- [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) - A collection of ZSH frameworks, plugins & themes inspired by the various awesome list collections out there.
 - [termite-install](https://github.com/Corwind/termite-install) - A termite installation script for Ubuntu users (and other Ubuntu-based distributions)
 - [t3mujinpack](https://github.com/t3mujin/t3mujinpack) - Collection of film emulation presets for open-source RAW developer software Darktable.
 - [awesome-terminal-fonts](https://github.com/gabrielelana/awesome-terminal-fonts) - Tools and instructions on how to have awesome symbols in a terminal with a monospace font
 - [spaceship-prompt](https://github.com/denysdovhan/spaceship-prompt) - :rocket::star: A Zsh prompt for Astronauts
 - [alien-minimal](https://github.com/eendroroy/alien-minimal) - An asynchronous minimal zsh prompt
-- [aliasme](https://github.com/Jintin/aliasme) - A shell script to organize your alias as path shortcut in command line.
+- [aliasme](https://github.com/Jintin/aliasme) - A shell script to memorize your command in command line.
 - [git-open](https://github.com/paulirish/git-open) - Type `git open` to open the GitHub page or website for a repository in your browser.
 - [powerlevel9k](https://github.com/bhilburn/powerlevel9k) - The most awesome Powerline theme for ZSH around!
 - [install-gnome-themes](https://github.com/tliron/install-gnome-themes) - Script to install the latest versions of some fine GNOME 3 themes